 “If you’re adopting from a different country, there are a lot of hoops they want you to jump through, and several things they want notarized,” she said.

 Ruben also has experience helping people who have made the painful decision to sign away their parental rights.
-In these cases, this can be extremely challenging work because Notaries may be at the signing assignment for a couple of hours.
+This can be extremely challenging work in these cases because Notaries may be at the signing assignment for a couple of hours.
 That's because some clients still might be weighing their decision when you are there.

 “When the Notary comes with the paperwork saying, ‘Here it is in black and white,’ it’s difficult,” said Ruben.
 “It’s hard to watch, so you can’t be an emotional type of person when you do it.”